metabase/metabase/docs/questions/query-builder/expressions/now.md

 # Now

-`now` returns the current date and time using your Metabase [report timezone](../../../configuring-metabase/settings.md#report-timezone).
+`now` returns the current datetime using your Metabase [report timezone](../../../configuring-metabase/settings.md#report-timezone).

 ## Creating conditional logic using the current date or time